Analyzing Largo Resources (LGO) & Its Competitors

 |2.38

-Largo Resources currently has a consensus price target of $24.50, suggesting a potential upside of 50.40%.
-As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential upside of 0.56%.
-Given Largo Resources’ stronger consensus rating and higher possible upside, research analysts clearly believe Largo Resources is more favorable than its competitors.
+Largo Resources presently has a consensus target price of $24.50, suggesting a potential upside of 70.85%.
+As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential downside of 2.77%.
+Given Largo Resources’ stronger consensus rating and higher possible upside, equities analysts plainly believe Largo Resources is more favorable than its peers.

 Summary

-Largo Resources beats its competitors on 8 of the 12 factors compared.
+Largo Resources beats its peers on 8 of the 12 factors compared.

 Largo Resources Ltd. engages in the exploration and production of vanadium at the Maracas Menchen Mine located in Brazil.
 The firm mines and sells vanadium pentoxide flake, high purity vanadium pentoxide flake, and high purity vanadium pentoxide powder.
 It also focuses on the advancement of renewable energy storage solutions through its vanadium redox flow battery technology.
 The company was founded on April 18, 1988 and is headquartered in Toronto, Canada.